icon_hamburger@3x

 No Water at Work?
 Here’s What You Need to Do Immediately

-A sudden loss of water at your workplace – whether on a construction site, in an office block, or at an industrial facility -can create serious disruption fast.
+A sudden loss of water at your workplace – whether on a construction site, in an office block, or at an operational facility – can cause serious disruption very quickly.

-Water is essential not just for drinking, but for flushing toilets, hand washing, food preparation, and cleaning.
-If you’re responsible for managing the site or facilities, knowing what to do when the taps run dry is crucial to keeping operations safe, legal, and operational.
+Water is essential not just for drinking, but for flushing toilets, handwashing, food preparation and cleaning.
+If you’re responsible for managing a site or facility, knowing what to do when the water goes off is critical to keeping operations safe, legal and operational.

-In most cases, no. If there’s no access to clean, running water for drinking, washing, or flushing, you are likely in breach of basic workplace welfare standards.
+In most cases, no. If there’s no access to clean, running water for drinking, washing or flushing toilets, you are likely in breach of basic workplace welfare standards.

-The Health and Safety Executive (HSE) is clear: employers must provide an adequate supply of wholesome drinking water, washing facilities, and functioning toilets for staff.
-If the water goes off – even temporarily – you’re legally required to take action.
+The Health and Safety Executive (HSE) is clear that employers must provide an adequate supply of wholesome drinking water, washing facilities, and functioning toilets.
+If the water goes off – even temporarily – action is required.

 • Flushing toilets connected to an effective drainage system